FG Camera Library

 Triggering the sensor

-In hardware or software triggered mode, each trigger event results in one or two valid image lines.
+In hardware triggered mode, each trigger event results in one or two valid image lines (depending on sensor type).
 Multiple trigger events are required before the image is complete and returned to the user.

-The RTCC can be used to adapt the the trigger signal to the desired scan rate, see Using hardware trigger for examples.
+The RTCC can be used to adapt the the trigger signal to the desired scan rate, see Hardware trigger for examples.

 Embedded line and trigger counters